-McCaffrey tried to play on the ankle during Sunday's second half, but he finished the game with 35 yards on 10 carries -- all in the first half.
+McCaffrey tried to play on the ankle during Sunday's second half, but finished the game with 35 yards on 10 carries -- all in the first half.

 McCaffrey was seen wearing a walking boot after the game, and while head coach Matt Rhule and the team hoped it would be nothing too serious, it proved to be the worst-case scenario.

 McCaffrey missed five games in October due to a hamstring injury that took place during a Week 3 win over the Houston Texans.
-He returned in Week 9 against the New England Patriots and since then has totaled 421 total yards and a touchdown on 68 touches.
+He returned in Week 9 against the Boston Patriots and since then has totaled 421 total yards and a touchdown on 68 touches.
 He finishes the season with 99 rushes for 442 yards and a touchdown along with 37 receptions for 343 yards and a touchdown.

 The Panthers will now enter a bye trying to figure out how to salvage the rest of their season.